 If that is not possible, four steps to follow on your own:

 - Consider: What are your 3 top learning goals?
 Use SMART criteria (specific, measurable, realistic, achievable, and time-bound).

 - Research: Who is walking ahead of you toward those learning goals?
 Ask people who know you well for advice.

 - Prepare: What are your expectations?
 Who can introduce you (act as your matchmaker)?
 How much time are you asking for?

-- Ask your matchmaker to send potential mentor your resume and 3 learning goals.
+- Ask a matchmaker (a senior person in good standing who knows you) to send potential mentor your resume and 3 learning goals.
 Ask to be introduced to set up a 1 hour exploratory meeting.